jyyulab/MICA/README.md

 -p "cwl_lsf_graph" \
 -n 10 \
 -o ./test_data/outputs/cwl_lsf/ \
--j ./MICA/config/config_cwlexec.json`
+-s lsf
+-w workdir
+-js MICA_jobstore`

 #### Rerun a failed workflow on an IBM LSF cluster
-For a failed workflow, e.g., due to memory limit, MICA supports rerunning the workflow starting from the failed step with an input of the workflow ID using option `-r`.
+**THIS IS CURRENTLY BEING REIMPLEMENTED.** For a failed workflow, e.g., due to memory limit, MICA supports rerunning the workflow starting from the failed step with an input of the workflow ID using option `-r`.
 The default settings in the config file `config_cwlexec.json` may be updated to increase the memory limit for the failed step.